 Waiting for a DTV (e-Visa) result — and knowing how to handle a "pending" notification along the way — is a source of anxiety for many applicants.

-What you'll learn: A realistic view of processing times, what "pending" means, and how to respond when additional documents are requested.
+What you'll learn: A realistic view of processing times, what each application status means, how to respond when additional documents are requested, and what to do while you wait.

 Processing Time: What to Expect